course-details-portlet

 Learning outcome

 Knowledge: The students will learn abut different basin types in a plate tectonic framework and simple physical principles behind basin formation.
 They will learn about the relationship between fundamental processes such as extension of the lithosphere, subsidence and sedimentation and be able to discuss tectonically controlled sedimentation in different environments.
-Relations between the evolution of faults and the erosion, transport and deposition of sediments are central topics.
+Relations between the evolution of faults and the erosion, transport and deposition of sediments are central topics with clear industry relevance.
 Further, the students should be able to discuss subsidence and thermal history for a sedimentary basin based on different types of data.

-Skills: Students will be able to discuss basin evolution in terms of tectonic and other controlling mechanisms and use simple software to model aspects of the basin evolution.
+Skills: Students will be able to discuss basin evolution in terms of tectonic and other controlling mechanisms.

 Learning methods and activities

 Lectures, compulsory exercises.
-Lectures are held in English if international master students attend.
-Student's evaluation of the course via reference group.
+Student's evaluation of the course via questionnaire.

 Compulsory assignments